chemfiles/chemfiles/doc/src/configuration.rst

 Renaming atomic type allow to ensure that bonds will be guessed right, and that the right atomic data can be accessed.

-The ``[types]`` section contains multiple key wich are the old atom type, associated with string values wich are the new atom type.
+The ``[types]`` section contains multiple key which are the old atom type, associated with string values which are the new atom type.

 ``[atoms]``: Defining new atom types
 ------------------------------------

-When working with particles outside of the periodic table (for example coarse grained particles), it can be usefull to define new atom types.
+When working with particles outside of the periodic table (for example coarse grained particles), it can be useful to define new atom types.
 This can be done in the ``[atom]`` section.

 .. code-block:: text